yukinogatari/Danganronpa-Tools/README.md

 is created beside the input, and decompressed data is placed there.

 Directories are traversed recursively to look for files to decompress.

+Uncompressed GXT files can be converted to PNG using [GXTConvert](https://github.com/xdanieldzd/GXTConvert).

 ## Thanks